IoT Device Engineering

 IoT – Networking – Control

-Our deep expertise in this area ensures your IoT product will be intuitive to set up and use while maintaining security.
-We have worked with many of the major IoT platforms and component suppliers.
+Our deep IoT expertise ensures your connected product will be intuitive to set up and use while maintaining security.
+We work with many of the major IoT platforms and component suppliers.
 Use our experience to help you reduce both cost and time to market by appropriately leveraging existing technologies.

 Our Case Studies: IoT Product Engineering Services

-As a top IoT product engineering design company, Cardinal Peak supports innovative Internet of Things engineering including the projects below.
-If you’re looking for a partner to help with engineering Internet of Things products including devices, connectivity, cloud, edge AI/ML and IoT apps, contact us for innovative IoT engineering design services.
+As a top IoT product engineering design company, Cardinal Peak supports innovative internet of things engineering, including the projects below.
+From devices, connectivity and IoT apps to the cloud and edge AI/ML, if you’re looking for a partner to help you build internet of things products, let us know how you’d like to leverage our innovative IoT engineering design services.

 FAQs About IoT Engineering Design Services

-At their most basic, IoT products consist of:
+At their most basic, IoT products consist of the following:

 - A cloud application that manages the devices and user accounts.
-The cloud application communicates with the things, and generally stores historical data and manages over-the-air (OTA) software updates.
+The cloud application communicates with the things, generally storing historical data and managing over-the-air (OTA) software updates.
 The cloud also authenticates devices and users to manage security.

-- An end-user app which lets consumers control their devices and view any data produced.
+- An end-user app that lets consumers control their devices and view any data produced.

-IoT engineering encompasses all the tasks required to make the things, cloud application and end-user app perform their functions and work seamlessly together.
+IoT engineering encompasses all the tasks required to ensure the thing, cloud application and end-user app perform their functions and work seamlessly together.